jscamac/mwe_stan_docker/README.md

 ###Example 1: 8schools
 8schools is a simple example taken directly from the stan repository.
 In total the model estimates 10 parameters.

-###Example 2: recuits
+###Example 2: recruits
 recruits is a simple count model that also extracts for categorical generated quantity parameters.
 In total the model estimates 5 parameters + 32 plot random effects.

 ###Example 3: shrub density
-density is another count model but with many more parameters & random effects.
+shrub density is another count model but with many more parameters & random effects.
 In total this model has 209 parameters (200 of which are random effect parameters).
 This model also contains range of generated quantities

 ###Example 4: shrub density minus generated quantities.
 is the same as example 3 except with no generated quantities.